cardinalitypuzzles/cardboard/new-hunt-setup.md

 ### Discord setup

+#### Admin account

-In addition to setting the environmental variables above, you can also set up Cardboard to ping specific Discord roles when puzzles are tagged with certain tags.
-To do this, you must have an admin account in your Cardboard instance:
+To do discord setup, you must have an admin account in your Cardboard instance:

 * Start `python manage.py shell`.
 If you are using Heroku, you can do this by running `heroku run python manage.py shell`
 * Enter and run the following Python code: